Kei Apple

 a.k.a.
 Umkolo

-Bright yellow to orange fruit with similar colored flesh having a acidic flavor.
+Bright yellow to orange fruit with similarly colored flesh, having a acidic flavor.
 The fruits are very juicy and resemble small flattened apricots.

 Uses